An Infinite-Feature Extension for Bayesian ReLU Nets That Fixes Their Asymptotic Overconfidence: Modeling Residuals with GPs

-Recently, this method has been extended to neural network. \citet{qiu2020quantifying} apply the same idea---modeling residuals with GPs---to pre-trained networks, resulting in a method called RIO.
+Recently, this method has been extended to neural networks. \citet{qiu2020quantifying} apply the same idea---modeling residuals with GPs---to pre-trained networks, resulting in a method called RIO.
 Suppose that $f_\vmu: \R^N \to \R$ is a neural-network with a pre-trained, \emph{point-estimated} parameters $\vmu$.
 Their method is defined by

 The kernel $k_\text{IO}$ is a sum of RBF kernels applied on the dataset $\D$ (inputs) and the network's predictions over $\D$ (outputs), hence the name IO---input-output.
-As in the original Blight and Ott's method, RIO also focuses in doing posterior inference on the GP.
+As in the original Blight and Ott's method, RIO also focuses on modeling predictive residuals and requires GP posterior inference.
 Suppose that $m(\vx)$ and $v(\vx)$ is the a posteriori marginal mean and variance of the GP, respectively.
-Then, via standard computations, one can see that even though $f$ is a point-estimated network, $\widetilde{f}$ is a random function, distributed a posteriori by
+Then, via standard computations, one can see that even though $f$ is a point-estimated network, $\widetilde{f}$ is a random function, distributed \emph{a posteriori} by

 Thus, BNO and RIO effectively add uncertainty to point-estimated networks.
+But, there is no guarantee that they preserve the original predictive performance of $f$ since $m$ is in general non-vanishing.

 The posterior inference of BNO and RIO can be computationally intensive, depending on the number of training examples $M$: The cost of exact posterior inference is in $\Theta(M^3)$.
-While it can be alleviated by approximate inference, such as via inducing point methods and stochastic optimizations, the posterior inference requirement can still be a hindrance for a practical adoption of BNO and RIO, especially on large problems.
+While it can be alleviated by approximate inference, such as via inducing point methods and stochastic optimizations, the posterior inference requirement can still be a hindrance for the practical adoption of BNO and RIO, especially on large problems.